On inverse problem with phase retrieval for an inclined line in the parabolic approximation

-From now and on we for the sake of simplicity will discuss only equation (\ref{2e}), although all results can be equally applied to equation (\ref{2f}) as the latter can be obtained from (\ref{2e}) by a linear variable transformation $x'=x+z\tan\theta,\; z'=z$.
-Equation (\ref{2e}) can be simplified by assuming $z=0$ and introducing a new integration variable $\mu=-\zeta$, a new independent variable $t=-z''>0$ and a new function $v(t)=u_0(-t)/\sqrt{t}$, which we will also call the amplitude.
+From now and on we for the sake of simplicity will discuss equation (\ref{2e}), although all results can be equally applied to equation (\ref{2f}) since the latter follows from (\ref{2e}) by a linear transformation of coordinates: $x'=x+z\tan\theta,\; z'=z$.
+Equation (\ref{2e}) can be further simplified by assuming $z=0$ and introducing new integration variable $\mu=-\zeta$, new independent variable $t=-z''>0$ and new function $v(t)=u_0(-t)/\sqrt{t}$, which we will also call the amplitude.
 Now equation (\ref{2e}) can be rewritten as

 which is a singular integral equation of Cauchy type.